HealthMAPS Provider Portal

 CHPW members have the right to language access services when they attend a health care appointment and may present a Language Assistance Card to their provider to request interpreting needs .
 These language assistance cards are available for CHPW members to download, print, and carry in their wallet.
 If you have questions, call Customer Service for help.
 Our representatives are available at 1-800-942-0247 (TTY Relay: Dial 711) seven days a week, from 8:00 a.m. to 8:00 p.m.

 Clinical Practice Guidelines for Chronic Medical Conditions and Preventive Services

-Guidelines are reviewed at a minimum of once every two years.
-The Clinical Quality Improvement Committee (CQIC), which includes Medical Directors and other practitioners, participate in this review and approve any changes.
-Paper copies of the guidelines themselves are available on request, as well as below at the link provided.
+All guidelines are reviewed at a minimum of once every two years.
+The Clinical Quality Improvement Committee (CQIC), which includes medical and behavioral health providers and quality specialists, participates in this review and approves any changes.
+Paper copies of the guidelines are available for members or providers on request, as well as at the links provided.

 Utilization management is a process of reviewing whether care is medically necessary and appropriate for patients.
 Our process includes the use of prior authorization, concurrent review, and post-service review to ensure appropriateness, medical need, and efficiency of health care services, procedures, and the appropriate place of service.

 The review is done by the appropriate licensed staff, which includes — but is not limited to — nurses, medical director, and pharmacist.
 Community Health Plan of Washington staff is available to discuss any utilization management process, authorization, or denial.